 TRPs are also often applied in conjunction with a Criminal Rehabilitation application, because a TRP will allow a person to enter Canada in the short term while they are waiting for their Criminal Rehabilitation application to be processed.
 Until a person’s criminal inadmissibility is resolved through a Criminal Rehabilitation application or through deemed rehabilitation by the passage of time, a TRP will always be required to enter Canada.

-For more information on entry into Canada with a prior driving conviction or for other questions, fill out this Free Assessment Form.
+For more information on entry into Canada with a prior driving conviction or for other questions, fill out this Assessment Form.